zoekirsh/ruby-enumerables-cartoon-collections-lab-part-2-sfo01-seng-ft-111620/README.md

 ```

 We iterate over the array, and for each element, we push the result of that
-element multipled by itself into a new array.
+element multiplied by itself into a new array.
 The new array is then returned at
 the end.

 Now, we _could_ use `each` in our solution, replacing the `while` loop, but we